 First and foremost, this would never work, even if the secondary point I come to later wouldn’t matter (which it kinda does).
 Technology is never evenly distributed among people and for this solution to work, it would have to be applied to every human being on the planet, or you’ve managed to create just a new demarcation line to differentiate between people, something Itoh oh-so subtly mentioned.
 And there will always be a percentage who would never freely take that kind of medicine.
 Talk about replacing one evil with another.

-But the second point, is that this just isn’t a solution, it neatly sidesteps the problem without solving it.
+But the second point is, that this just isn’t a solution, it only sidesteps the problem without solving it.
 Don’t want to be a racist anymore, get a fix that makes you unable to differentiate between people.
 You don’t have to change or address the fact that there was something wrong in the first place or that there’s a systematic society-wide failure mode when it comes to various privileges.

 You can go on, acting like you’re a nice person, secure in knowing that you’re not part of the problem, because you’re really blind to it.
-How many mind fixes can you’re apply before the whole system comes crashing down because you’ve blindsided yourself to so many physical elements of human nature that you can’t read social cues anymore.
-The end state of that kind of problem-solving turns people into artificial autists, which I’m not sure even needs explaining why it is bad.
+How many mind fixes can you apply before the whole system comes crashing down because you’ve blindsided yourself to so many physical elements of human nature that you can’t read social cues anymore.
+The end state of that kind of problem-solving turns people into artificial autists, which I would hope most people would recognize as a terrible idea.

 Sticking your head into the sand is never a long-term solution.